KerygmaBibleCollege/OpenMinistersManual/README.md

 ### Copyright

 The copyright to this work is entrusted in the care of Dr. Christopher Bryant, who grants a worldwide release.
 (Creative Commons 0 Licence)

+## Process

+### Mode of Writing

+We ask that all contibutors utilize either markdown, plain text, or open document format (ODF) files.

+### Proposed Contents

+1. Organizing A Church
+1. Weddings
+1. Funerals
+1.